2007 NCAA Division I men's basketball championship game: Game summary

 In a rematch of a regular season meeting which had been won 86–60 by Florida in Gainesville, the Gators survived 25 points and 12 rebounds from Buckeyes center Greg Oden with stellar play from guards Lee Humphrey and Taurean Green with inside contributions coming from Al Horford (18 points) and tourney Most Outstanding Player Corey Brewer.
 Billy Donovan became the third-youngest coach (at age 41) to win two titles.
 Only Bob Knight (at Indiana) and San Francisco's Phil Woolpert both won two titles at the age of 40.

 The Gators are the first team ever to hold the NCAA Division I college football and basketball titles in the same academic year (2006–07) and calendar year (2006 and 2007).
 Coincidentally, Florida also beat Ohio State (by a score of 41–14) in the College Football Championship, the first time in college sports history that identical match-ups and results have occurred in both football and basketball championships.
 This was also the first time in NCAA D-I men's basketball history that exactly the same starting five were able to win back-to-back titles (Joakim Noah, Corey Brewer, Lee Humphrey, Al Horford, Taurean Green).
 Florida's Lee Humphrey also set the all-time NCAA Tournament record for three-point field goals made with 47.
 Humphrey surpassed Bobby Hurley's record of 42.

+With the loss to Florida, Ohio State's record in the national championship game fell to 1–4.